St. Francis, Kansas

 St. Francis is a city in and the county seat of Cheyenne County, Kansas, United States.
 As of the 2020 census, the population of the city was 1,263.

 History

 St. Francis was founded in 1887.
 The city may have been named for the wife of its founder.

+In June 1903, a total of eight people were killed near St. Francis in a conflict over a cattle fence.
+The Berry family had taken to cutting the fence to gain access to the road to town.
+Cattlemen employed by the Dewar Cattle Company came across the family while they were cutting the fence.
+They attacked, pursuing the settlers to their home.
+In total, five members of the Berry family were killed along with three cowboys.